Villa Florida: Tourism

 Villa Florida is one of the most important centers of tourism in the country.

 There are many hotel and inns, one of them being run by the Tourism Office.

-There are also other options, as Hotel la Playa, La Misionera and many other places to stay.

 Ecologic Tourism is a must, due to the natural style of the place.

 Ranch Tourism is available.
 There are several places around the city that receive and host visitors.

 Cabañas Museum is located in a former ranch 12 km from Villa Florida, heading to Caapucú.
 This ranch was once property of General Anastasio Cabañas, a hero in Cerro Porteño and Tacuary battles (1810), even before Paraguayan independence.

-Gastronomy

 Villa Florida specialties are mainly river fish delicacies, as fish soup, Milanesa de Surubí, Surubí grillé and Surubí a la Napolitana.
-There are also some restaurants with local specialties, as Parador del Touring, which is located next to the toll road.
-Restaurant La Reja is worth mentioning, as well.

-Important People from Villa Florida
+Notable people

 One of the most important people from the Misiones Region, was the musician Agustín Barrios (Mangore), and Villa Florida was part of his life.
 Official records show that he was born in San Juan Bautista de las Misiones.
 His father was vice-consul from Argentina, because during that time Villa Florida was an international port.
 His mother was a local teacher.

 Even though some people state that he was born in Villa Florida, he was registered in San Juan Bastista records that at the moment were the most important city of the region, and had the office required for the procedure.

 Luis Alberto Riart was also born in Villa Florida.
 He was President in 1924.

 City Hall

 Since the return of the democracy in 1989, the city had four Mayors.
-The current mayor is Mr. Michel Flores, from the Colorado party, elected in 2013.
-Asa Javier Gonzalez, from the PLRA served as mayor from 2006–2010.